-The amendments listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.
+The amendments listed above did not have any impact on the amounts recognized in prior periods and did not significantly affect the current or future periods.
+There are no other standards or amendments that are effective and that would have a material impact on the Group in the current or future reporting periods and on foreseeable future transactions.